Siemens-Healthineers/K2s/addons/gpu-node/README.md

 k2s addons enable gpu-node --mode external-workers
 ```

-This mode requires at least one external Linux worker with `gpu=true` and
+This mode requires at least one external Linux worker with `gpu=true`.
+It does
-`accelerator=nvidia`.
-It does not check the Windows host for NVIDIA hardware,
+not check the Windows host for NVIDIA hardware, change the KubeMaster kernel,
-change the KubeMaster kernel, install NVIDIA packages on KubeMaster, or label
+install NVIDIA packages on KubeMaster, or label KubeMaster as a GPU node.
+The
-KubeMaster as a GPU node.
-The native NVIDIA device plugin is scheduled only on
+native NVIDIA device plugin is scheduled only on the labeled external workers;
-the labeled external workers; the Windows host and KubeMaster are excluded.
+the Windows host and KubeMaster are excluded.
+Without
+`--mode external-workers`, the addon configures only KubeMaster GPU-PV.

 GPU time-slicing is currently available only with the default
 `control-plane` mode.